 Typically, a printout template contains instructions for connecting to the controller hotspot.
 See the following image for the content of the default printout template.

-Figure 40: Content of the default printout
+FIGURE 47 Content of the default printout template

 Connecting as a Guest to the Corporate Wireless Network